-By all means, Christians today should take the recommended precautions to protect themselves from the coronavirus.
+By all means, Christians today should take the recommended precautions to protect themselves from the Coronavirus.
 Frequent hand washing, wearing face masks, and following CDC guidelines are all wise measures.
 Yet the Bible clearly teaches that we can’t be afraid to serve.
-And like those that have gone before us, we can’t think that our lives are our own 1 Corinthians 6:19Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
-You are not your own.
+And like those that have gone before us, we can’t think that our lives are our own “Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
+You are not your own” 1 Corinthians 6:19.

 Where can Christians run to lay down their lives at this time?

 It is encouraging that even today Christians are running toward danger in order to serve.
 A former colleague flew to New York City in early April.
 He is providing biomedical support at the Samaritans’ Purse field hospital in Central Park.
 He arrived on a one-way ticket to work 12-hour shifts for an indeterminate time that will be followed by a two-week quarantine.

 Others around the country are filling shifts at homeless shelters and soup kitchens.
 Volunteer ranks have been thinned by a requirement that workers be under age 65, just at the time when the number of those seeking food assistance is significantly increasing.
 When there are human needs, there are plenty of places for Christians to run to serve.